kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l13.md

 It's not okay to keep repeating the same mistakes.

-During the phone coaching session, please write down your errors on your notebook so you can collect your errors and fix them one by one.
+During the phone coaching session, please write down your errors in your notebook so you can collect your mistakes and fix them one by one.

-If you spend your time fixing your errors, your mistakes won’t be a problem in the future.
+If you spend your time fixing your errors, your mistakes won't be a problem in the future.

 If you decide to ignore your mistakes, then you risk repeating your errors over and over again.

-Mistakes costs opportunities.
+Mistakes cost opportunities.

 If you invest some time fixing your mistakes, you'll have a better outcome in everything you attempt.

 Small errors repeated over time can cause a lifetime of failure.

-A few good habits, accumulated over time can give you a life of success.
+A few good habits accumulated over time can give you a lifetime of success.

 The problem is the habits of failures are often fun and entertaining.

-The habits of success are often easy but boring.
+The habits of success are often easy but boring and tedious.

 You have to choose between temporary pleasure over permanent success.